cleverage/doctrine-process-bundle/docs/reference/tasks/database_reader_task.md

 DatabaseReaderTask
 ==================

-Reads data from a Doctrine Repository.
+Reads data from a database.

 Task reference
 --------------